FionaG26/TALKGPT-AI/README.md

 - The following platforms, tools, and libraries are utilized:

 ### OpenAI API for NLP capabilities
-PyAudio and React SpeechRecognition for voice recognition Google Cloud Platform (GCP) for hosting
+1.PyAudio and React SpeechRecognition for voice recognition 2.Google Cloud Platform (GCP) for hosting
-Dialogflow for NLP system integration
+3.Dialogflow for NLP system integration
-Firebase (firebaseDB, Auth) for real-time database updates To mitigate technical risks, the project team employs thorough testing, continuous integration, and backup servers.
+4.Firebase (firebaseDB, Auth) for real-time database updates To mitigate technical risks, the project team employs thorough testing, continuous integration, and backup servers.
 For non-technical risks, effective marketing, transparent privacy policies, and regular user feedback are incorporated.

 ### Architecture
 The following diagram illustrates the architecture of the TALKGPT Chatbot system:
 ![Architechture]([image-url] (https://drive.google.com/file/d/1ejOXhwYBWqewyU4FYYjtXDORvxtu8yJU/view?usp=share_link)

 ### APIs and Methods
  List of API routes to use for   web client to communicate with  web server